 Parliament’s Law and Justice Committee

-Concerns about financial viability and potential conflicts between WorkCover’s multiple roles emerged from the early 2000s.
-In response, the Law and Justice Committee of the NSW Parliament undertook an inquiry into WorkCover’s operations in 2014.
-The review recommended, among other things, a clear separation between WorkCover’s insurance provision and its regulatory functions.
+In 2014, the Law and Justice Committee of the NSW Parliament launched an inquiry into WorkCover’s operations, recommending a clear separation between insurance delivery and oversight.

 .png)